-Having announced in 2021 that Seoul would be the first major city to enter the metaverse, South Korea launched the Metaverse Seoul development in January 2023.
-Approximately \$1.6 million has been invested into the first phase of the project, which is part of the Seoul Vision 2030 post-COVID recovery plan.
+Having announced in 2021 that Seoul would be the first major city to enter the metaverse, South Korea launched the development's first phase in January 2023.
+Approximately \$2.9 billion has been invested into the project, which is part of the Seoul Vision 2030 post-COVID recovery plan.
 The aim is to create a virtual ecosystem that supports municipal administration, tourism and the civil service.